 - Personal interview

 Applicants who have completed their undergraduate studies in countries that have an educational system different from that of the United States or Canada will be evaluated on their merits but will be expected to have completed a pre-medical curriculum comparable to that described above.

 The Personal Interview

-Ross University School of Medicine strongly believes in the value of a personal interview with prospective students.
+Ross University School of Medicine strongly believes in the value of a personal interview with prospective medical school students.
 Applicants whose credentials are judged to be indicative of the potential for successful completion of the prescribed medical school curriculum will be invited for an interview.
 The interview is often conducted within two to four weeks after initial application materials have been received.

 Your personal interview helps the admissions committee assess your overall personal and academic background, maturity, adaptability, character, aptitude, and most importantly, your motivation to become a doctor.
 Applicants are advised that being granted an interview is not a guarantee of acceptance, though it does play a significant part in the decision by the Admissions Committee.

-Ross University School of Medicine requires all scores for the Medical College Admission Test (MCAT).
+Ross University School of Medicine requires that all applicants take the Medical College Admission Test (MCAT).
 Aspiring medical school students may apply prior to taking the MCAT, but must submit their scores prior to the interview.
 Ross University School of Medicine’s MCAT institutional code number is 906.
 To learn more about the MCAT, visit the AAMC website.
 Inquiries concerning application, test dates, and locations for the MCAT should be directed to: